 KPIs, or key performance indicators, allow you to measure campaign ROI.
 These are essential to all marketing channels – online and offline.

-This helps identify what campaigns deserve more attention and vice versa.
+This helps to identify what campaigns deserve more attention and vice versa.
 For instance, which campaigns need tweaking or elimination and which are performing well and deserve more funding.

 Let’s review three categories you should be monitoring.